 • Monthly retainer pricing models, specifically the monthly rate, vary radically from agency to agency.
 The two most common were $251-$500/month and $2,501-$5,000/month.

-Main Street ROI’s SEO Pricing
+An Overview of Main Street ROI’s SEO Pricing

-Over the years working with hundreds of SEO clients, we’ve learned how to tailor our SEO services to the unique needs of each client, and we tailor our plans to our clients’ budgets.
+Over the years of working with hundreds of SEO clients, we’ve learned how to tailor our SEO services to the unique needs of each client, and we tailor our plans to our clients’ budgets.

 We determine a scope of work by breaking down factors such as: